Book of Mormon Changes Documented:

 In later editions the name “Ammon” was changed to “Ammoron.”
 These names belong to two different Book of Mormon characters.
 What Ammon did is now attributed to Ammoron.

 Critics of the LDS Church have made note of the frequent use of that phrase throughout the Book of Mormon.
-Could this be the reason why the words,
+Could this be the reason,

 “Yea, verily, verily I say unto you, if all men had been, and were, and ever would be, like unto Moroni, behold… yea, the Devil would never have no power over the hearts of the children of men.”
 (Alma 48:17, 1830 edition)